thihara/rest-demo/README.md

 # rest-demo
 A Spring-Boot application to demo Restful web services using Spring MVC.

+##Running the application

+You need JDK 1.8 installed to run this application.

+Once that basic requirement is filled, you can run the application using maven by running this simple command *`mvn spring-boot:run`*

 ##Functionality

 The application uses a simple in-memory datastore instead of connencting to a database to store the data.
 This would of course mean that once you restart the application all data is wiped clean.